 In summary, a number of principle legislation and treaties, which the country has ratified, are listed here:

-Bayan Emrooz Law firm, benefiting from expert associates in the field of intellectual property, is prepared to offer consultation in different areas of intellectual property including patents, industrial designs, registration and protection of trademarks including international trademarks, copy rights and related rights for the protection of the rights of legal and natural persons.
+Bayan Emrooz Law firm, benefiting from expert of patent lawyer, is prepared to offer consultation in different areas of intellectual property including patents, industrial designs, registration and protection of trademarks including international trademarks, copy rights and related rights for the protection of the rights of legal and natural persons.
 Besides, the law firm renders services regarding consultation and drafting different types of Transfer of Technology Contracts (TOT), dispute resolution in judicial and arbitration tribunals and expert panels on IP matters.